 Bob and Patricia's story, Patricia was diagnosed with operable pancreatic cancer in 2009

-I was recovering from a bout of Pneumonia and had just been discharged from Rochdale Infirmary.
+I was recovering from a bout of pneumonia and had just been discharged from hospital.
 Patricia had been to the local surgery to ask about the fact that she was looking very yellow and there where other symptoms.
 I watched through our bedroom window as the ambulance took her away for tests, I could not go with her under doctors orders I had to stay indoors.

-Four years on she is still with us thanks to great support from the team at Blackburn Hospital Lancashire, and lots of prayer from our friends at Sion Baptist Church and Lumb Baptist Church, both in the Rossendale Valley Lancashire.
+Four years on she is still with us thanks to great support from the team at hospital, and lots of prayer from our friends at Sion Baptist Church and Lumb Baptist Church, both in the Rossendale Valley Lancashire.

 Patricia is OK she lost a lot of weight 3 stones, and recently had an iron infusion which helped a lot at first but now she is struggling to eat, so the tests go on.
 We seem to spend a lot of time at surgeries and hospitals, we thank the Lord that they are there for Pat.
 Nearly 40 years ago her Mother died from pancreatic cancer our two daughters are worried now as it may be in their genes.
 Our daughter Julie is training to run 10k in Manchester for pancreatic cancer every little helps.